 Ben Robertson now lives in Sweden, and while Eurovision isn’t the reason he left the cold-shouldered shores of the UK for Stockholm, it did help.
 From being President of Durham University Eurovision Society to being the current Stockholm Co-ordinator of Melodifestivalklubben, one of his biggest passions is the inclusion of the fan community in the inner workings of the Contest.

 On ESC Insight, Ben was the first editor of our regular Insight Newsletter, and he continues to write guest posts.

-This little pet project has taken on a life of its own, and she attended her first Eurovision as an accredited press member in 2011.
-She has a degree in Hispanic Studies and Linguistics from Macalester College.
+This little pet project took on a life of its own, and she attended her first Eurovision as an accredited press member in 2011, where she was quickly brought into the fold at ESC Insight.
+After serving as part of the web team for Junior Eurovision from 2014 to 2015, she was drafted by the Bulgarian Delegation to serve as Assistant Head of Press in Kyiv.
 Born and raised in New Jersey, Samantha currently resides in Saint Paul, Minnesota.